Skip to main content

 • November 16, 2023 recording

-Description: EPA hosted three virtual public meetings on the proposed national standards of performance under the VIDA.
-During the meetings, EPA introduced the proposed rule, highlighted changes from existing requirements, and provided information on the public comment submission process.
-Note: The EPA presentation covered the same materials for all three meetings.
+During the comment period, the EPA hosted three virtual public meetings (November 9, 10 and 17, 2020) to introduce the proposed rule, highlight changes from existing requirements and provide information on the public comment submission process.
+The same information was presented at all three meetings.

 Recordings: